0xDEnYO/NFTbay/README.md

 I started this project to deepen my knowledge about Solidity, smart contract development, deployment and testing (with Truffle/Mocha/Chai).
 I know there are out-of-the-box solutions available in the internet that I could have leveraged but I wanted to come up with my own approach to increase my learning curve.
 After all, this exercise is just preparation to get into a paid position as blockchain developer.

-SO PLEASE CONSIDER HIRING ME.
-I AM CURRENTLY LOOKING FOR ANY KIND OF PRACTICAL CODING EXPERIENCE IN THE BLOCKCHAIN INDUSTRY.
+SO PLEASE CONSIDER HIRING ME :)

+I am currently looking for any kind of practical coding experience in the blockchain sector, preferably in a team with at least one senior blockchain dev.

+>> d.blaecker@gmail.com